Kola Peninsula: Natural resources

-Because the last ice age removed the top sediment layer of the soil, the Kola Peninsula is on the surface extremely rich in various ores and minerals, including apatites and nephelines; copper, nickel, and iron ores; mica; kyanites; ceramic materials, as well as rare-earth elements and non-ferrous ores.
+Because the last ice age removed the top sediment layer of the soil, the surface of Kola Peninsula is extremely rich in various ores and minerals, including apatites and nephelines; copper, nickel, and iron ores; mica; kyanites; ceramic materials, as well as rare-earth elements and non-ferrous ores.
 Deposits of construction materials such as granite, quartzite, and limestone are also abundant.
 Diatomaceous earth deposits are common near lakes and are used to produce insulation.

 Climate

-Proximity of the peninsula to the Gulf Stream leads to unusually high temperatures in winter, resulting in significant temperature variations between land and the Barents Sea and in fluctuating temperatures during high winds.
+Proximity of the peninsula to the Gulf Stream leads to unusually high temperatures in winter for the region, resulting in significant temperature variations between land and the Barents Sea and in fluctuating temperatures during high winds.
 Cyclones are typical during the cold seasons, while the warm seasons are characterized by anticyclones.
 Monsoon winds are common in most areas, with south and southwesterly winds prevailing in winter months and with somewhat more pronounced easterly winds in summer.
 Strong storm winds blow for 80–120 days a year.
 The waters of the Murman Coast remain warm enough to remain ice-free even in winter.

 Precipitation levels on the peninsula are rather high: 1000 mm in the mountains, 600–700 mm on the Murman Coast, and 500–600 mm in other areas.
 The wettest months are August through October, while March and April are the driest.

 The average temperature in January is about -10 C, with lower temperatures typical in the central parts of the peninsula.
 The average temperature in July is about +11 C. Record lows reach -50 C in the central parts and -35 to -40 C on the coasts.
 Record highs exceed +30 C almost on all the territory of the peninsula.
 First frosts occur as early as August and may last through May and even June.

 Most areas of the Kola Peninsula are subarctic climate (Köppen climate classification: Dfc).
 The nearby islands usually belong to tundra (Köppen climate classification: ET).